atsid/permissive/documents/API.md

         username: string, //username, forms ID throughout GitHub API
         name: string, //friendly name, optional
         avatar_url: string, //link to GitHub avatar, optional
-        permission: string //permission level of user on a repo (pull, push, admin). only present if permission_repo is specified on request.
+        permission: Permission, //details of user permission on a repo . only present if permission_repo is specified on request.
     }

 ###Repo